 Today we have Guest Blogger Lau from Mailiblue My Mind telling us why Fall is the best time to travel!
 Take it away.

-Traveling is great at any time of the year but if I had to choose I would take Fall.
+Travelling is great at any time of the year but if I had to choose I would take Fall.
 I think it’s the time when I travelled the most, and I would keep doing it again and again!
 Not only because flights tend to be cheaper than in summer or Christmas/Easter but also for some other reasons which make me enjoy a city more than other times.

-– Colours: The trees look wonderful anywhere, the foliage is magical and offers a wide range of different shades going from dark browns to light yellows.
-The streets look great and so do the shop windows, which are already decorating for Halloween and displaying also a feeling of cosiness around… I especially loved Belgium during fall.
+The trees look wonderful anywhere, the foliage is magical and offers a wide range of different shades going from dark browns to light yellows.
+The streets look great and so do the shop windows, which are already decorating for Halloween and displaying also a feeling of cosiness around… I especially loved Belgium during the fall.
 October in Germany gave me gorgeous landscapes surrounded by mountains that showed thousands of colours in the same picture, while November in Budapest gave me pictures with rather foggy landscapes – but that was great too!

-– Scents: street food, terraces still enjoying the sunny (shorter) days with certain scents (chestnuts, sweet potatoes, coffee, chocolate)… Or when you go for a walk around the park and the mix of wet floor and leaves gives a particular fall scent.
+Street food, terraces still enjoying the sunny (shorter) days with certain scents (chestnuts, sweet potatoes, coffee, chocolate)… Or when you go for a walk around the park and the mix of wet floor and leaves gives a particular fall scent.
 Barcelona has these kinds of scents since in Catalonia they celebrate Castanyada in late-October and there are many roasted chestnuts around the street.

-– The city can be yours (a bit): there are fewer tourists and less crowded streets and it certainly gets better to visit a place without having to bump into people constantly.
+There are fewer tourists and less crowded streets and it certainly gets better to visit a place without having to bump into people constantly.
 You can also stay longer outside during the day since in August there are times no one goes around due to the hot weather…and depending on the place you don’t have to wait until night to get darker skies and see street lights.

-I always found there were many advantages of traveling around during the fall season though that is a matter of taste.
+I always found there were many advantages of travelling around during the fall season though that is a matter of taste.
 I am already thinking about my annual fall trip… and still, have to choose a destination!
 Which one do you think it will be?
 Maybe repeating a city I like or trying a new one out… stay tuned…:)